Sustainable Design and Operation

 Reducing Lab Energy’s Footprint

-An Aircuity program can often run labs safely down to two or three air changes per hour saving significant energy and reducing air-conditioning infrastructure.
+An Aircuity program can often run labs safely down to two (2) or three (3) air changes per hour (ACH) saving significant energy and reducing the size of HVAC equipment and assemblies.

 98% of the time air quality is clean.
 It’s only a small amount of time that you actually need to increase airflow to clear the air and keep it clean.